Design-and-Innovation-2023/Team10B/docs/methodogies/stolen-goods.md

 | **Curio** | - Simple design<br/>- Durable<br/>- Light battery | - Limited customization<br/>- Not as many features as Smartibot<br/>- Lacking instructions on main website |
 | **Smartibot** | - Versatile<br/>- Lots of features<br/>- Easy to customize<br/>- Engaging and educational | - Greater complexity<br/>- Not as durable depending on the material use<br/>- Heavier battery |

-We could "steal" some of smartibot strengths by adding more features and making curio customize.
+We could "steal" some of smartibot strengths by adding more features to Curio.